 Most drivers in Guernsey only need to charge once or maybe twice a week as our distances are so short.

 Simply register this home charger point with Guernsey Electricity and you’re ready to go!

-If your lifestyle means you need your car to be charged at home more quickly, a Fast Charger may be more suitable however it is generally more than the average householder needs.
+If your lifestyle means you need your car to be charged at home more quickly, a Fast or Rapid Charger may be more suitable.

 If you have an electric vehicle, it’s definitely worth downloading a free App for your smartphone which will tell you where public charging points are located, if they’re available or in use, and how to charge your car.